raviten/ai-cache/README.md

 ## High Level Description
-Right now Cache is invalidated based on the settings and inavlidate time is same in all conditions.
+Right now Cache is invalidated based on hard coded settings.
+Inavlidate time is constant in all conditions.

 #### Improvement:
     Dynamically allocate TTL.